wprender/cloudbreak-docs/docs/openstack.md

 # OpenStack Cloud Images

-We have pre-built cloud image for OpenStack with the Cloudbreak Deployer pre-installed.
-Following steps will guide you through the launch of the image then the needed configuration.
+We have pre-built cloud images for OpenStack with the Cloudbreak Deployer pre-installed and with Cloudbreak pre-installed.
+Following steps will guide you through the launch of the images then the needed configuration.

 > Alternatively, instead of using the pre-built cloud image, you can install Cloudbreak Deployer on your own VM.
 See [install the Cloudbreak Deployer](onprem.md) for more information.